-- Start with your assembled jig on a convenient flat surface. - 2.
+- 1. Start with your assembled jig on a convenient flat surface. - 2.
 Wrap heddle thread one length around both jig pegs keep the length the same height up in the peg, to get a consistent knotted length for each heddle. - 3.
-Tie a surgeon's knot (see previous instruction on how to tie it. - To lock in the knot, now tie a 'granny' knot rather than a square knot. (check out 'https://www.wikihow.com/Make-a-Granny-Knot' for directions on how to tie it, if you haven't tied one before). - 5.
+Tie a surgeon's knot (see previous instruction on how to tie it. - 4.
+To lock in the knot, now tie a 'granny' knot rather than a square knot. (do a Google search for GRANNY KNOT for directions on how to tie it if you haven't tied one before). - 5.
 Cut the tied heddle from the ball of thread. - 6.
 Slide the completed heddle up and off the jig pegs.